 VITEEE 2020 Syllabus will be compromised of 10+2 subject and its topics.
-Subjects which are considered are Physics, Chemistry, And Math/Biology.
+Subjects that are considered are Physics, Chemistry, And Maths/Biology.
 VITEEE 2020 Exam Pattern and Syllabus concentrates on testing the core strength of the students in these subjects, It will also test their grasp, analytical and applicational skills.

 VITEEE Syllabus 2020 - Physics:

-Given below is the list of topics that comes under the syllabus of VITEEE 2020 Physics section.
+Given below is the list of topics that are considered for the VITEEE 2020 physics syllabus

 Laws of Motion & Work, Energy, and Power:

 - Law of conservation of linear momentum and its applications.

 - Static and kinetic friction - laws of friction -rolling friction - lubrication.
 Work was done by a constant force and a variable force; kinetic energy - work-energy theorem - power.

 - Conservative forces: conservation of mechanical energy (kinetic and potential energies) - non-conservative forces: motion in a vertical circle - elastic and inelastic collisions in one and two dimensions.